 Deriving high quality peptide identification from complex biological samples over a wide dynamic range is a challenging but necessary aspect of bottom-up proteomics.
 Fortunately, high-resolution, accurate-mass (HRAM) Thermo Scientific Orbitrap mass spectrometers offer advanced mass resolution and accuracy, as well as fragmentation and speed.
 Multiple fragmentation techniques (CID, HCD, ETD, and EThcD) ensure maximal sequence coverage of analyzed peptides.
 These combined Orbitrap system qualities enable higher and more detailed bottom-up protein identifications from complex proteomics samples than ever before.

 Once the raw analysis files are generated, Thermo Scientific proteomics software mines the rich HRAM Orbitrap MS data and converts large data sets into meaningful insights.

 Thermo Scientific Proteome Discoverer Software is the most comprehensive data analysis platform for bottom-up proteomics research.
-The software features a comprehensive set of tools for data mining of CID, HCD, ETD, and EThcD fragmentation spectra using the SEQUEST, Mascot, and Byonic search engines, including spectra obtained from mixed raw files using multiple fragmentation modes in a single run.
-As a result, Proteome Discoverer can deliver confident PTM identification and site localization information.
+The software features a comprehensive set of tools for data mining of CID, HCD, ETD, and EThcD fragmentation spectra using the SEQUEST HT, Mascot, and Byonic search engines, including spectra obtained from mixed raw files using multiple fragmentation modes in a single run.
+As a result, Proteome Discoverer software can deliver confident PTM identification and site localization information.